RokkuDayo/EVOTEX/README.md

 To-do:

- • Add support for Onrush.
+ • Enhance support for Onrush.

  • Solve all the unknown properties.